Mohammadashif007/assignment-ts/README.md

 ## 1. What are some differences between interfaces and types in TypeScript?

-TypeScript allows us to define the **shape of data** and create **custom types**.
+TypeScript allows us to define the shape of data and create custom types.
 To do this, we can use either `interfaces` or `types`.
-While both serve similar purposes, there are some key differences between them:
+There are some key differences between them:

 ### Differences Between `type` and `interface`